OpenRoberta/openroberta-lab/README.md

 #### Step 1: Clone the repository and compile

 The source of the OpenRoberta Lab is stored in the Github repository '[openroberta-lab](https://github.com/OpenRoberta/openroberta-lab)'.
-We use ``develop`` to the default branch of our repository.
+We use ``develop`` as the default branch of our repository.
 If you clone our repository, you'll get ``develop`` first.
 In general this is a stable version.
-You can deploy a local version as described below.
-If you want to run the currently deployed version, please checkout ``master`` before building.
+If you want to run the currently deployed version, checkout ``master`` before building.

 After a fresh git clone you get the **openroberta-lab** project folder.
 It includes almost everything you need to setup and extend your own openrobertalab server.
 License information is available in the **docs** folder.
 Btw: if you use many repositories, put all of them into a common directoy as ``~/git``.